How Working in a Crime Lab Changed Me

 - I find the smell of bleach comforting because then I know the area is clean.
-Not just regular clean, but DNA analyst clean.
+Not just regular clean, but DNA analyst (and Monica Geller) clean.

 - I am very good at cleaning.
-You might even say that I’m a disinfecting genius.
+You might even say that I’m a disinfecting genius (which was extremely helpful during COVID-19).
 The DNA section in a crime lab has to decontaminate its labs every week.
 This meant that every possible surface that a person could touch, including light switches, drawer/cupboard handles, refrigerator doors, phone, anything, was cleaned with a DNA-killing solution (at least 10% bleach).
 When we were processing a case, our work areas and tools had to be cleaned between every item.

-- I am very leery of used/shared bedding in hotels.
-I perform a close inspection each and every time I stay in one.
+- I am very leery of used/shared bedding.
+I perform a close inspection each and every time.

 Changes in Others